About

 directed by Kate Maveau – music by Belay Haileselassie

-Ethiopian heritage conservation methods utilizes antique and traditional techniques for millennia, yet still effective to restore and conserve local heritages.
-The methods and the wisdom are still existing through generations, what lagged is the development and support for the government and international organizations.
-Most of the cultural heritages in Ethiopia are endanger of demolishing due to poor conservation practice and management.
-Therefore, a profound work has to be done to produce an apt Art and culture conservators in the country.
+Ethiopia’s heritage conservation methods have been utilizing antique and traditional techniques for millennia, and they are still effective in restoring and conserving local heritages.
+The methods and wisdom have been passed down through generations, but what lags behind is the development and support from the government and international organizations.
+Most of Ethiopia’s cultural heritages are in danger of being demolished due to poor conservation practices and management.
+Therefore, a profound effort needs to be made to produce capable art and culture conservators in the country.

-The presence of diversified cultural resources in the country, most importantly the availability of local artists, pottery, craftsman and parchment writers are keys for projects like art, culture preservation and conversation.
-Numerous writers and tourism experts have assured that Ethiopia has lots of cultural treasures, books, scrolls, parchment, pictures, and artefacts’, which simply kept inside its churches, not presented for tourists due to their vulnerability of being lost and theft.
-However, those treasures could easily be available to tourists if there is a mechanism to do (paint) their blue prints, symbols and resemblances by the local indigenous artisans and present them in one well organized Art gallery museum.
-This not only preserves the local art and culture, but will also help to extend the limited tourist length of stay in the country.
-Several artistic objects, treasures, relics, are in need of preservation.
+The presence of diverse cultural resources in the country, particularly the availability of local artists, potters, craftsmen, and parchment writers, are key for projects like art, culture preservation and conservation.
+Ethiopia has many cultural treasures, such as books, scrolls, parchment, pictures, and artifacts, which are simply kept inside its churches and are not presented to tourists due to their vulnerability to being lost or stolen.
+However, these treasures could be made available to tourists if there were a mechanism to create their blueprints, symbols, and resemblances by local indigenous artisans and present them in a well-organized art institution or museum.
+This would not only preserve local art and culture but also help to encourage tourists to stay in the country for a longer period of time.
+Several artistic objects, treasures, and relics need preservation.

-Moreover, the project organizers have tried to make a pilot survey on the practice, challenges and opportunities of artists and craftsmanship in Lalibela and the nearby communities by employing semi-structured interviews and personal observations as methods of data gathering.
-Accordingly, they have been experiencing with several bottlenecks like; absence of advanced crafting and painting equipments, comfy gallery rooms, online art gallery presentations and shops to present their masterpieces.
-Especially those young contemporary artists were keenly eager if they could get professional trainings and supports for their future better performances.
+Furthermore, project organizers conducted a pilot survey on the practice, challenges, and opportunities of artists and craftsmen in Lalibela and nearby communities by employing semi-structured interviews and personal observations as methods of data gathering.
+They have experienced several bottlenecks, such as the absence of advanced crafting and painting equipment, comfortable gallery rooms, online art gallery presentations, and shops to display their masterpieces.
+Young contemporary artists were particularly keen to receive professional training and support for their future performances.

-Consequently this has discouraged others from pursuing the profession.
-This is what we got from our interviews to some of the artists and craftsmen in Ethiopia.
-In filling this gap, this project would play a great deal of capacity building, professional training, and scientific technical assistance to Ethiopian artisans, aiming to transform the antique art and cultural conservation methods.
+This has discouraged others from pursuing the profession, as we discovered from interviews with some of the artists and craftsmen in Ethiopia.
+To fill this gap, this project aims to play a significant role in capacity building, professional training, and scientific and technical assistance to Ethiopian artisans, with the aim of transforming antique art and cultural conservation methods.

 instructors